Four Seasons Resort O‘ahu at Ko Olina

 - English, German

-Martin Knaubert loves to talk about the dining experiences he has created as Executive Chef of Four Seasons Resort Oahu at Ko Olina.
+Martin Knaubert loves to talk about the dining experiences he has created as Director of Food and Beverage (formerly Executive Chef) of Four Seasons Resort Oahu at Ko Olina.
 But on the menus, at least, he prefers to let the ingredients do the talking.
 “I really want the Hawaiian ingredients to speak for themselves so that people can explore the stories behind them,” he explains, noting characters in the Resort’s culinary narrative including fishermen who ply the Pacific and organic farmers who till the Oahuan soil.

 “Too many restaurants here take local ingredients and build the world on top of them,” he continues, referencing “surf & turf” and “spaghetti-and-meatball” style restaurants that draw tourists in Waikiki.
 “I’m on this island to show our guests what Oahu is all about.”